kadauber/maguire/README.md

 # maguire
 "Show me the money!"

-A lightweight angular app for tracking how much you make per week when you're paid hourly.
+A lightweight angular app to track how much money you're making when you're on an hourly wage.